 So join me on my journey as we try to unravel the mysterious origins of the Fairweather’s, their journeys and their life stories.
 And just so that everyone is clear, I am no authority.
 I have simply made some interesting discoveries as I have sought to uncover who we are and where we came from.
 My particular interest is in those found mainly in the Counties of Angus and Kincardineshire during the 17th and 18th centuries, right up to the present day.
 This is a work in progress and new material will be added over time.

 For your interest, the photos above are as follows: on the right is Robert Fairweather, born 1793, began work as a draper in Alyth and became a farmer in Rescobie, Angus.
 He is my great, great grandfather.

 On the left is Louisa Fyfe Fairweather, his grand-daughter, my great aunt.

-In the centre is one I’d love to meet, were it possible to go back in time, for, apart from looking a most distinguished lady, she produced a wonderful needlework sampler as an 8-year-old girl in 1868, which I now have in my possession.
+In the centre is one I’d love to meet, were it possible to go back in time, for, apart from looking a most distinguished lady, she produced a wonderful needlework sampler as an 8-year-old girl in 1868.
 She is not a Fairweather as it happens, but a Falconer and my great grandmother.
 She married a Ronaldson and along with the Fyfes and Stobies these families form the core of our Fairweather family tree.